gethynellis/DataDrivenStoryTelling/Case Study.md

 As more data accrues, Bettershire Council will move from reporting baselines to demonstrating sustained improvement — closing the loop between citizen feedback and tangible service excellence.

----

-👉 This streamlined version is easier for **workshop participants** to use when:

-* Mapping stakeholders.
-* Identifying stories in the data.
-* Practising narrative frameworks (e.g. hero, problem, guide, plan, stakes).

----

-Would you like me to also create a **shorter, workshop-ready handout version** (1–2 pages with just the essentials + some blank space for participant notes), so you can give it out as a working document during activities?